Kirsten Dunst Shows Off Her Post-Baby Figure In A Swimsuit 6 Months After Giving Birth

 Dunst and Plemons started dating in 2016 after meeting on the set of season 2 of the FX series Fargo.
 Reports about their engagement began circulating in January 2017 when Dunst was seen with what appeared to be an engagement ring at the Golden Globe Awards, as per the People report.

 According to People, Dunst admitted in June 2017 that she wanted to start her own family.
-News of her pregnancy were confirmed in January of this year.
+News of her pregnancy was confirmed in January of this year.

 “I’m at a stage in my life where I’m like, ‘I’ve been working since I was 3.
 It’s time to have babies and chill,'” she is quoted as saying by People.